Mei-chan no Shitsuji

 Mei-chan no Shitsuji (メイちゃんの執事) is a Japanese manga series written and illustrated by Riko Miyagi.
 The manga was serialized in Shueisha's Margaret magazine.
 The manga is licensed and published in Chinese in Taiwan by Tong Li Publishing.
 The manga has been adapted into a live-action Japanese television drama, which was broadcast on Fuji TV between January 13 and March 17, 2009.

 Media

 Manga

 Mei-chan no Shitsuji is written and illustrated by Riko Miyagi.
 The manga is serialised in Shueisha's Margaret magazine.
 The individual chapters have been collected into 20 tankōbon by Shueisha.
 The series ended on January 25, 2013, and was followed by a sequel called Mei-chan no Shitsuji DX in 2014.
+The sequel ended on June 5, 2023.

 The manga is licensed and published in Taiwan by Tong Li Publishing.

 Drama

 The manga has been adapted into a live-action Japanese television drama, which was broadcast on Fuji TV between January 13 and March 17, 2009.
 The Region 2 DVD Box set for the series was released on June 17, 2009.